-Dution/Acaimments II.
-Duties/Assignments gnize that the supervisor reserves the right to assign work as necessary at any lace (initial) Duties s and assignments authorized to be performed at this alternate workplace are: III.
-Communication succe under basis agree ognize that effective communication is essential for this arrangement to be ssful and I agree to remain accessible during designated work hours, and stand that management retains the right to modify this Agreement on a temporary as a result of business necessity.
-The following methods of communicating are d upon (specific who [include back-up and emergency contacts], when, how often, what time frames, and how (phone, fax, face-to-face, etc.): IV.
-Space/Equipment/Records I agree to use County owned records, and materials for purposes of County business only, and to protect them against unauthorized or accidental access, use, modification, destruction, loss, theft, or disclosure.
-I understand that although I may be permitted to use the County-owned equipment for incidental personal use, such use shall not interfere with the business use of the equipment.
-I agree to report to the supervisor instances of loss, damage, or unauthorized access at the earliest opportunity.
-I agree to return County equipment, records and materials within 5 days after the termination of this agreement.
-I understand that all equipment, records and materials provided by the County shall remain the property of the County. agree ding space and equipment purchase, set-up, and maintenance, the following is d upon: The County will provide the employee with a computer, cell phone and e access.
-V. Safe Working Environment
+II.
+Du uties/Assignments recognize that the supervisor reserves the right to assign work as necessary at any workplace (initial) Dutie es and assignments authorized to be performed at this alternate workplace are: III.
+C ommunication mana of bu who I agree to remain accessible during designated work hours, and understand that agement retains the right to modify this Agreement on a temporary basis as a result siness necessity.
+The following methods of communicating are agreed upon (specific [include back-up and emergency contacts], when, how often, during what time es, and how (phone, fax, face-to-face, etc.): IV.
+Space/Equipment/Records □ I agree to use County owned records, and materials for purposes of County business only, and to protect them against unauthorized or accidental access, use, modification, destruction, loss, theft, or disclosure.
+I understand that although I may be permitted to use the County-owned equipment for incidental personal use, such use shall not interfere with the business use of the equipment. $\hfill \square$ I agree to report to the supervisor instances of loss, damage, or unauthorized access at the earliest opportunity. $\hfill\Box$ I agree to return County equipment, records and materials within 5 days after the termination of this agreement. $\hfill \square$ I understand that all equipment, records and materials provided by the

+Regarding space and equipment purchase, set-up, and maintenance, the following is agreed upon: The County will provide the employee with a computer, cell phone and remote access.